FrameMuse/node-group/README.md

 My proposal of `NodeGroup` and this implementation without DOM patching is my attempt to make this future closer.

-I'm also willing to (at least trying to) make this production-ready product, I'm and using this in React/SolidJS-like [ui building library](https://github.com/denshya/proton).
+I'm also willing to (at least trying to) make this production-ready product, I'm using this in React/SolidJS-like [ui building library](https://github.com/denshya/proton).

 ### "Ownership Sharing"